skydi17/navigation-wheel-plugin/README.md

 - In order to choose a file hover your mouse over the desired file's circle segment.
 - To open a file just click circle segment or on button with file name.
 - Press and move file button out of the wheel to open file in the new window.
-- Press “x” button to close a file.
+- Press close button to close a file.
 - To close navigation wheel without any additional actions just click inside the drawn circle.

 <a name="bugs"></a>